Wemino/MarkerPatch/README.md

 ## Entity Persistence

-Increases the maximum number of bodies that can remain in the environment.
+Increases the maximum number of bodies, limbs, and decals that can remain in the environment.
 The game normally keeps only a limited number of corpses and removes the oldest ones as new enemies are killed, likely a limitation designed for consoles.
 This patch raises that limit, preventing the immersion-breaking effect of bodies disappearing during combat and giving you adequate time to loot corpses before they're removed.
 <div align="center">
   <table>
     <tr>